Alexander Stirling: Career

 On 19 June 1980 he survived an assassination attempt: three terrorists burst into the embassy at Baghdad and fired three shots at him, one of which passed across his chest and through the lapel of his jacket.
 After Iraq, Stirling was ambassador to Tunisia 1981–84 and to Sudan 1984–86.

 Stirling then retired from the Diplomatic Service and for 20 years worked with the charity SOS Sahel, as a member of its Council and as Chairman 1993–97.

 Honours

-Stirling was appointed CMG in the New Year Honours of 1976 and knighted KBE in the Queen's Birthday Honours of 1981.
+Stirling was appointed CMG in the 1976 New Year Honours and knighted KBE in the 1981 Birthday Honours.